Edward J. Larson: Career

 Larson has lectured on topics in the history of science, religion, and law at universities across the United States and in Canada, China, Britain, Australia, and South America.
 The author of books and articles dealing with voyages of scientific exploration, he has also given lectures at natural history museums and on cruise boats.
 His articles have appeared in Nature, Scientific American, The Nation, American History, Time, and various academic history and law journals.

 Larson received the 1998 Pulitzer Prize for History for his book Summer for the Gods: The Scopes Trial and America's Continuing Debate Over Science and Religion.
 The book argues that Inherit the Wind (both the play and the movie) misrepresented the actual Scopes Trial.
-Unlike in that play and movie, in which reason and tolerance triumph over religiously motivated, unsophisticated anti-evolutionists, Larson's book portrays the trial as an opening salvo in an enduring twentieth-century cultural war involving powerful national forces in science, religion, law and politics.
+Unlike in the play and movie, in which reason and tolerance triumph over religiously motivated, unsophisticated anti-evolutionists, Larson's book portrays the trial as an opening salvo in an enduring twentieth-century cultural war involving powerful national forces in science, religion, law and politics.
 "Indeed," he concludes in the book, "the issues raised by the Scopes trial and legend endure precisely because they embody the characteristically American struggle between individual liberty and majoritarian democracy, and cast it in the timeless debate over science and religion."

 In 2004 Larson received an honorary Doctorate in Humane Letters from The Ohio State University.
 He held the Fulbright Program's John Adams Chair in American Studies in 2000-01 and participated in the National Science Foundation's 2003 Antarctic Artists and Writers Program.
 He was a founding fellow of the International Society for Science and Religion.

 In 2005 Larson was interviewed by Jon Stewart on The Daily Show on evolution alongside William Dembski and Ellie Crystal.
 Frequently interviewed on American television and radio, Larson has also appeared multiple times on C-SPAN, including as a featured guest on Booknotes; PBS, including as a historian on Nova and American Experience; NPR, including as a featured guest on Fresh Air with Terry Gross, The Diane Rehm Show, and Talk of the Nation - Science Friday; and History (U.S. TV channel).
 He has a course on the history of the theory of evolution with The Teaching Company.
 Larson received the Richard Russell Teaching Award from the University of Georgia and was a charter member of the university's Teaching Academy.